 Join Tamisha, yogi, community organizer, anti-racism trainer and social justice scholar as we explore these ethical principles of yoga through the lens of social justice.

-This 5-week series is the first of a three-part program designed to take a deeper expansive and critical dive into yoga.
-Learn to embody the true meaning of yoga in your everyday life, discover yogi-activists historical and present, and critically examine how yoga’s ethical practices help to provide the framework for social justice.
+This 5-week series is first of a two-part program (Part 1: Yamas, Part 2: Niyamas) designed to take a deeper, expansive and critical dive into yoga.
+Learn to embody the true meaning of yoga in your everyday life, discover yogi-activists historically and present, and critically examine how yoga’s ethical practices help to provide the framework for social justice.

 Each meeting includes lecture, supplemental readings, critical analysis, group discussion and the intuitive space to personally examine how the yamas inform us in our growth as social justice warriors.

 Thursday, 10/22: Ahimsa | 7PM- 8:30

 Thursday, 11/5: Asteya | 7PM- 8:30

 Thursday, 11/19: Aparigraha | 7PM- 8:30

 This course is open to everyone!
 You do not have to be a yoga student, yoga teacher or activist to participate.
 This course calls for folks who are ready to deepen their understanding of yoga and social justice and want to evoke action to accompany their practice.